microsoft/vscode-docs/api/extension-guides/tree-view.md

 This guide teaches you how to write an extension that contribute tree views to Visual Studio Code.
 You can find a sample extension with source code at: https://github.com/Microsoft/vscode-extension-samples/tree/master/tree-view-sample.

-## Extension point: contributes.views
+## Contribution Point: contributes.views

-To contribute a view you should first register it using `contributes.views` extension point in `package.json`.
-You must specify an identifier and name for the view and you can contribute to following locations
+To contribute a view, you should first register it using [`contributes.views`](/api/references/vscode-api) Contribution Point in `package.json`.
+You must specify an identifier and name for the view, and you can contribute to following locations

-- `explorer`: Explorer view in the Side bar
+- `explorer`: Explorer view in the Side Bar
-- `debug`: Debug view in the Side bar
+- `debug`: Debug view in the Side Bar
-- `scm`: Debug view in the Side bar
+- `scm`: Source Control view in the Side Bar

 Example: